iqlusioninc/crates/keyuri/README.md

-KeyURI leverages the URI generic syntax defined in [RFC 3986] to provide simple and succinct encodings of cryptographic keys, including public keys, private/secret keys, encrypted secret keys with password-based key derivation, and key fingerprints.
+KeyURI leverages the URI generic syntax defined in [RFC 3986] to provide simple and succinct encodings of cryptographic keys, including public keys, private/secret keys, encrypted secret keys with password-based key derivation, digital signatures, key fingerprints, and other digests.

-It further leverages a modified version of the [Bech32] encoding format to avoid human transcription errors.
+Binary data is serialized using the [Bech32] encoding format which helps avoid human transcription errors.
 This format has been designed to use a minimal set of alphanumeric characters which have been selected to avoid accidental confusion, and also adds a checksum across the entire URI,